 |My first bird of the 2017 fall season.|

 The 2017 early upland hunting season is here.
 Although I feel it is too early in the year and too hot, sticky and bug filled with the current summer weather to be out in the mountains chasing grouse.
-I I must say I thoroughly enjoyed getting out and doing what I love most.
-It was exciting packing up the truck, charging the collars, deciding what gun to take and the expectation of walking into a familiar cover with hopeful thoughts of getting into some birds.
+However, I must say I thoroughly enjoyed getting out and doing what I love most.
+It was exciting just packing up the truck, charging the collars, deciding what gun to take and the expectation of walking into a cover with hopeful thoughts of getting into some birds.

 To me grouse hunting is the most care-free of all the hunts.
 I’m not expecting much from myself,